-Content / Units Skills Knowledge Prior-Y10 Next Leaving school or VI form Students will complete a range of activities:: Rugby, Football, Hockey, Netball, Basketball, International Sports, Dance, Badminton, Fitness, Rounders, Athletics, Cricket, Softball Students will develop a variety of skills that will build on skills developed at KS3.
+There is continuity from KS3 in most areas.
+Our intent is that all will the Content / Units rive in PE at their own level of ability.
+Pupil Skills ls will be engaged in lesson Knowledge ns. active and improving heath through good ex Prior-Y10 Next Leaving school or VI form Students will develop a variety of skills that will build on skills developed at KS3.
 These include: Learning and practicing new skills in isolation.
 Putting these skills into a competitive situations including small sided games and full side where appropriate.
 Performing these skills either in a competitive situation or a performance in front of an audience.
-Rules of the game.Tactics and decision ma aking within a game.
-Students have engaged in les developing per levels .and gro confidence in a activities.
-They experienced a activities acros areas. sons sonal fitness wing a range of have range of Further development of individual skills in games but with more of an emphasis on being active and engaged with lesson for fun and personal health.
-Implementation Marches Futures Links Summativ ve Assessment Students receive an average of 2 hours or core PE each week.
+Rules of the game.
+Tactics and decision ma king within a game. engaged in lessons developing personal fitness levels .and growing confidence in a range of activities.
+They have Further development of individual skills in games but with more of an emphasis on being active and engaged with lessons for fun and personal health.
+Implementation Marches Futures Links Summar Summati mative Assessment Students receive an average of 2 hours or core PE each week.
 Students are ability set with those who study exam PE placed in the highest sets.
 Some sets are targeted at pure progress, some are targeted more at involvement and positive life long learning experiences.
 Specific sports units are on a 6-8 week carousel through the year, with groups typically working on an indoor and an outdoor unit in each week. teachers move with their groups.
 There is no assessment in KS4 PE unless it is supporting GCSE though students do receive lesson gradings each lesson.
 Take part in their House activities where available Join extra curricular clubs.
 Represent the school in fixtures.
-Volunteer to help out at a primary Event. assessed or 11 thou engaged v are not formally in core PE in year 10 gh staff are constantly vith AFL to ensure vith students and activities.
-There is no home learning in core PE. engaging and should challeng ts of situations in practical work.
-Lessons should ge students physically and mentally across the yences to those encountered in KS3 PE and staff alorm a lifelong habit in. ear.
-Students Resilience through struggling ership in lessons; Organisation of self, others and to learn new skills and through determination to sive and creativity through tactical situations in gar succeed with
+Volunteer to help out at a primary Event. assessed or 11 thou engaged v are not formally in core PE in year 10 igh staff are constantly with AFL to ensure with students and activities.
+There is no home learning in o core PE.
+Wow moments will occur in lots of situations in practical work.
+Lessons should be active, fun, engaging and should challenge students physically and mentally across the year.
+Students should meet different experiences to those encountered in KS3 PE and staff are looking to hook pupils on activities they can form a lifelong habit in.
+Resilience through struggling ership in lessons; Organisation of self, others and to learn new skills and through determination to so we and creativity through tactical situations in gar succeed with